A fast algorithm for solving the lasso problem exactly without homotopy using differential inclusions: Continuation in the hyperparameter of the asymptotic limit

+We now apply Proposition~\ref{prop:generalized_homotopy} repeatedly, starting from $t^{(0)} = \norminf{\Atop\bb}$, $\bx^{(0)} = \boldsymbol{0}$, and $\bp^{(0)} = -\bb/\norminf{\Atop\bb}$.
+Doing so $k$ times yields a global continuation of the asymptotic limit of the slow system~\eqref{eq:bp_slow_ode}, hence a global continuation of the pair of primal and dual solutions $(\bx^{s}(t,\bb),\bp^{s}(t,\bb))$ on $t \in [t^{(k)},t^{(0)}]$.
 As discussed in Section~\ref{subsec:non-uniqueness}, the continuation in the primal solution $\bx^{s}(t,\bb)$ is not unique.
 Choosing at each $k$ the NNLS solution to problem~\eqref{eq:nnls_problem_v_3} with least $\ell_{2}$ norm, we obtain Algorithm~2 below.
-It is nearly identical to the generalized homotopy algorithm proposed in~\citet{bringmann2018homotopy}, with the exception of the breakpoints, which here are simpler and more explicit.
-Algorithm~2 yields a solution path of BPDN and converges in finite time.
+It is nearly identical to the generalized homotopy algorithm proposed by Bringmann et al.~\cite{bringmann2018homotopy}, with the exception of the breakpoints, which here are simpler and more explicit.
+Algorithm~2 yields a lasso solution path and converges in finite time.

-\begin{thm} The global continuation method described in Algorithm~2 is correct and converges in finite time, that is, there exists a nonnegative integer $K$ such that $t^{(K)} = 0$. \end{thm} \begin{proof} Correctness follows immediately from Proposition~\ref{prop:generalized_homotopy} and the discussion in Section~\ref{subsec:non-uniqueness}.
-The proof of convergence in finite time is identical to that of Theorem~4.2 in \citet{bringmann2018homotopy} and is omitted. \end{proof} \begin{rem} In practice, we have found that Algorithm~2 always converged when using the Lawson--Hanson algorithm~\cite{lawson1995solving} or Meyers's algorithm~\cite{meyer2013simple} to compute a solution to the NNLS problem on line 5 without explicitly finding the minimal $\ell_{2}$-norm solution.
-In particular, this worked on Mairal's worst-case exponential complexity example~\cite{mairal2012complexity} or the pathological example in~\cite[Proposition 4.1]{bringmann2018homotopy}. \end{rem}
+\begin{thm} The global continuation method described in Algorithm~2 is correct and converges in finite time, that is, there exists a nonnegative integer $K$ such that $t^{(K)} = 0$. \end{thm} \begin{proof} Correctness follows from Proposition~\ref{prop:generalized_homotopy} and the discussion in Section~\ref{subsec:non-uniqueness}.
+Convergence in finite time is identical to that of Theorem~4.2 in Bringmann et al.~\cite{bringmann2018homotopy} and is omitted. \end{proof} \begin{rem} In practice, we have found that Algorithm~2 always converged when using the Lawson--Hanson algorithm~\cite{lawson1995solving} or Meyers's algorithm~\cite{meyer2013simple} to compute a solution to the NNLS problem on line 5 without explicitly finding the minimal $\ell_{2}$-norm solution, including on pathological examples such at those in, e.g., ~\cite{mairal2012complexity,bringmann2018homotopy}. \end{rem}

-We omitted in Theorem~\ref{thm:classical_homotopy} the global dependence on the data $\bb$ via linear perturbations $\bb - (\tzero-t)\bq$ with $t\leqslant \tzero$ and $\bq \in \Rm$.
-In the next section, we consider these perturbations and propose a greedy approach that continuously change hyperparameter and data to compute a pair of feasible primal and dual solutions to BP in strongly polynomial time.